MSimone12/react-hgs/README.md

 # React HGS
 Global state redux-like implementation with React Hooks only

-HGS stands for Hooks Global State, so you can use a global state made with React Hooks and nothing else, it comes with a HOC like Reduc connect function, where you can pass the mapStateToProps and your actions/action creators.
+HGS stands for Hooks Global State, so you can use a global state made with React Hooks and nothing else, it comes with a HOC like Redux connect function, where you can pass the mapStateToProps and your actions/action creators.

 ## Installing
 Using npm: